modofunjs/modofun/README.md

   * **AWS Lambda** (with AWS API Gateway events)
   * Can also act as a middleware on Connect-based frameworks

-For more complex features you might want to look at frameworks such as [Express](https://github.com/expressjs/express).

 ## Quick Start

 A request is routed to a function based on the operation name, which is the first component of the application's path: